huizhou68/HZ/content/teaching/teaching.md

 * POLS 3313, Statistics for Political Scientists (Fall 2018)

-In addition, I also assisted Professors Casellas, Murray, and Konak with the Introduction to American Government class.
+In addition, I also assisted Professors Casellas, Murray, and Konak with the _Introduction to American Government_ class and Professor Allison M. N. Archer with the _Media and Politics_ class.

+* POLS 6350, Media and Politics

 * POLS 1337, U.S. Congress, Presidency, and the Courts (Spring 2019), TA for Dr. Saadet Unal Konak